Sandip75/Programming-in-Java/coreJava/bitManipulation/README.md

    <br/><br/>

 ## 6) Turn the bit ON <br/>
-   You are give two input N. N is an integer number you need to count number of one's bit in N.
+   You are give input N. N is an integer number you need to count number of one's bit in N.
 ### Input
         Enter a number N
 ### Output